charignon/github-review/README.md

  [[try-the-wrapper-libraries-first]]
 ```

-You can add code suggestions by calling `github-review-suggestion-block` on top
+You can add code suggestions by calling `github-review-suggestion-block-at-point` on top
 of the line you would like to change.
 Just change the code inside the suggestion box

 ``` diff